 Social Science Major

-The social science major is administered by the Department of History in collaboration with the Social Science Program Oversight Committee.
-The major is an interdisciplinary program offering both Teaching (45 semester hours) and Non-Teaching (51 semester hours) options as part of either a bachelor of science or bachelor of arts degree.
-Students wishing to be licensed to teach history, political science, geography, or economics must select the Teaching option.
-The Non-Teaching option allows students who may not be able to complete the requirements for a teaching license the opportunity to graduate in a timely fashion.
-(Please note that the non-teaching option is available only to those who have already been enrolled in the Social Science teaching option.
-Students who wish to switch from the teaching option to the non-teacing option must meet the following criterion: A minimum of 30 credit hours in the SOSC teaching option at Radford University prior to switching to the non-teaching program.)
+The Social Science Major is administered by the Department of History.
+The major is an interdisciplinary program offering both Teaching (45 semester hours) and Non-Teaching (51 semester hours) options as part of either a Bachelor of Science or Bachelor of Arts degree.
+Students wishing to be licensed to teach history, political science, geography, or economics must select the Teaching Option.
+The Non-Teaching Option allows students who may not be able to complete the requirements for a teaching license the opportunity to graduate in a timely fashion.
+(Please note that the Non-Teaching Option is available only to those who have already been enrolled in the Social Science Teaching Option.
+Students who wish to switch from the Teaching Option to the Non-Teaching Option must meet the following criterion: a minimum of 30 credit hours in the SOSC Teaching Option at Radford University prior to switching to the non-teaching program.)

 Radford University is fully accredited by the Council for the Accreditation of Educator Preparation (CAEP), which is an alliance of national professional education and public organizations representing millions of Americans who support quality teaching.
 To obtain CAEP certification, an institution must go through a rigorous review of its teacher education programs to insure the quality of those programs.